omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 - Mask Content original: keep whatever was there originally
 - Mask Content latent noise: fill it with latent space noise
 - Mask Content latent nothing: fill it with latent space zeros
-- **Inpaining at Full Res**: have a look [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/4637) for an explanation of this feature.
+- **Inpainting at Full Res**: have a look [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/4637) for an explanation of this feature.
 - **Restore Faces**: same as img2img

 ### outpaint